Apply to vetted scholarship programs in one clickAdvertiser disclosure

 How to Get Scholarships for Part Time Students

 Attending college part-time is a great way to obtain a college education even if you aren’t in a position to enroll full-time.
-Luckily, there are many scholarships out there for part time students.
-While many scholarships require full-time enrollment, some have no requirements.
-Some scholarships even cater specifically to part time students.
+Luckily, there are many scholarships out there for part-time students.
+While many scholarships require full-time enrollment, some have no requirements and some even cater specifically to part time students.

 We’ve assembled a guide to show part time students how to find scholarships that match their demographic and life situation.
 We also recommend that you look through our other scholarship lists to find potential matches; there are many scholarships out there that allow part time student candidates.

 Look for scholarships that cater to your situation

 As a part time student, you may have extenuating life circumstances that prohibit you from enrolling full-time.
 These circumstances can actually make you uniquely qualified for selective scholarships; it’s a good idea to seek these scholarships out, as they tend to have smaller applicant pools and are catered to specific situations.

 Some examples of situations that would encourage part-time enrollment are parenthood, disabilities/illnesses, and job/career responsibilities.
 Each of these considerations could prevent you from devoting yourself to full-time studies, but they also qualify you for many scholarships!
 Here are some of our scholarship lists for demographics that commonly enroll part time:

 - Top scholarships for moms and single moms